SEE All WORKS

 01

-On launch day Happy Treat had a name and an idea, and nothing else.
-No visual world, no equity, no proof.
-That is the hard part of a venture build: the brand has to look established the moment it ships, competing for the same hand that reaches for legacy names.
-New cannot read as unproven, or it does not get picked up.
-The aisle makes that harder.
-Pet packaging is loud by default, bright colors and cartoon dogs all shouting the same claims.
-Standing out by being louder was the obvious move, and the wrong one.
-The job was to stand out by being calmer and more considered than the shelf around it, while still selling the feeling, because people buy treats for the moment of joy they give their dog, not the ingredient list.
-There was also range to solve.
-This was never one product.
-Two lines, the canister and the Happy Toppers pouches, had to read as one family at a glance and still be easy to tell apart, with room for more products to slot in later without redrawing the system.
+Happy Treat launched with a name and an idea — nothing else.
+No equity, no shelf history, no proof it belonged.
+In a venture build, the brand has to look established the day it ships, competing for the same hand reaching for names with decades behind them.
+Read as unproven, and it doesn't get picked up.
+Pet packaging doesn't make that easier.
+The aisle is loud on purpose — bright colors, cartoon animals, every pouch shouting the same claim.
+Getting louder was the obvious move and the wrong one.
+The job was to be calmer and more considered than the shelf around it, without losing the thing people are actually buying: the feeling of watching their dog light up.
+And it was never one product.
+Two lines — the canister and the Happy Toppers pouches — had to read as family at a glance, stay easy to tell apart, and leave room for whatever comes next without a redesign.

 02

-Every decision traced back to the one idea: the small burst of delight of opening a Happy Meal, made for dogs.
-The logo mark carried it first, friendly and confident, built to read instantly and hold up small on a pouch or large on a canister lid.
-From there I built a system, not a look.
-A bright, disciplined palette, a clear type hierarchy, and a packaging architecture flexible enough to stretch across formats while always reading as one family.
-The choice that mattered most was treating the two lines as one system from the start rather than two designs that happened to share a logo.
-The canister and the Happy Toppers pouches were designed as a set, the same core identity using color and layout to separate them on the shelf, so a new flavor or format can drop in later without breaking the look or needing a redesign.
-Underneath the fun, the work balanced two readers at once: playful enough to deliver the promise of joy, clean and trustworthy enough to make a parent confident about what they are handing their dog.
-That balance, light on the surface and considered underneath, is what lets a brand-new label feel like it has been there all along.
+Every decision traced back to one idea: the burst of delight of opening a Happy Meal, translated for dogs.
+The logo mark carried that first — friendly, confident, legible small on a pouch or large on a canister lid.
+Then I built a system, not a look.
+A disciplined palette, a clear type hierarchy, and packaging architecture built to stretch across formats while staying one family.
+The call that mattered most: treating both lines as one system from day one, not two designs that happen to share a logo.
+Same core identity, color and layout doing the work of separating them on shelf — so a new flavor drops in later without touching the foundation.
+Underneath the fun, the work was solving for two readers at once: playful enough to deliver on joy, clean enough that a parent trusts what they're handing their dog.
+That tension — light on the surface, considered underneath — is what makes a brand-new label feel like it's always belonged.

 03

-A new brand that looks like it has always belonged.
+A shelf-ready brand that reads like it's always been there.

 2 | product lines launched under one system; 1 | core idea driving every design decision; 100% | built from scratch, name to shelf; 0 | redesigns needed to add new products